 When are the Member of Youth Parliament elections?

 Member of youth parliament elections in Rochdale borough take place every year, usually between December-February.

 Any young person aged 11-18 can run in the election to be an

 MYP.
 A member of youth parliament's term of office lasts for one year.

 How can I stand as a candidate in the MYP elections?

-Applications to stand as a candidate in the 2019 MYP elections closed on Friday, 7 December 2018.
+To apply to stand as a candidate in the 2020 MYP elections:

 What does our member of youth parliament do?

 The member of youth parliament for Rochdale borough will:

 Rochdale youth voice- more about Rochdale Borough Youth Council, Youth Cabinet and Children's Champion.